-Remembered for the vast expansion of technology, knowledge and exploration, the Renaissance period had a lasting effect on the development of jewellery history.
+Remembered for the vast expansion of technology, knowledge and exploration, the Renaissance period had a lasting effect on the history of jewellery.
 As jewellery cutting ability improved, more elaborate designs were created with the use of enamels.
-Religion was heavily imbedded into designs, and the ancient art of engraving gems was revived – the history of jewellery was developing, with individual pieces wearers could use to identify themselves.
+With Renaissance jewellery, religion was heavily imbedded into designs, and the ancient art of engraving gems was revived – the history of jewellery was developing, with individual pieces wearers could use to identify themselves.

 Due to rising interest in spirituality, the scorpion etching was a popular choice for Renaissance jewellery designs.
 As the Zodiac symbol for Scorpio, the scorpion was also believed to have a cooling effect on an illness or fever, which would be transferred to the wearer.
 Large chains or pendants were often worn by men to symbolise their status in the Renaissance world whereas rings and brooches gained popularity.

 The 16th century coined the term ‘poison rings’.
-Taken from Ancient Greek origin, and its history of lockets and rings being used to contain useful items, such as perfume, locks of hair and pictures, the poison ring was believed to facilitate the death of an enemy – easily managed with the flip of the poison ring lid into food or drinks.
+Taken from Ancient Greek origin, and its history of lockets and rings for containing useful items like perfume, locks of hair and pictures, the poison ring was believed to facilitate the death of an enemy.
+This was easily managed with the flip of the poison ring lid into food or drinks.
 Another use for the poison ring?
 To save the wearer from torture in the event of capture by an enemy.